0xProject/0x-mesh/README.md

 0x Mesh is a peer-to-peer network for sharing orders that adhere to the [0x order message format](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#order-message-format).

-:no_entry: WARNING: This project is still under active development.
-Expect breaking changes before the official release. :no_entry:
+WARNING: This project is still under active development.
+Expect breaking changes before the official release.

 ## Versions